-To draw up your CV, it is important to carry out the summary which will recount education, ongoing training, professional and extra-professional experiences, as well as the personal journey.
+To draw up your resume, it is important to carry out the summary which will recount education, ongoing training, professional and extra-professional experiences, as well as the personal journey.

 1. Highlight your aptitudes and competences